Updated March 2016

 AOA CME Requirements

-Q. What are the dates of the current CME Cycle?
+What are the dates of the current CME cycle?

-A. AOA encourages all members to earn 120 credit hours in a three-year cycle, of which 30 CME credits should be recorded in Category 1-A. The remaining 90 credits may be obtained in categories 1-A, 1-B, 2-A, or 2-B. Please note: Osteopathic board certified physicians must earn at least 50 of their total 120 credits in their primary specialty.
+The AOA encourages all members to earn 120 credit hours in a three-year cycle, of which 30 CME credits should be recorded in Category 1-A. The remaining 90 credits may be obtained in categories 1-A, 1-B, 2-A, or 2-B. Please note: Osteopathic board-certified physicians must earn at least 50 of their total 120 credits in their primary specialty.

-Q. Can I submit CME credit now to apply to future CME Cycle requirements?
+Can I submit CME credit now to apply to future CME cycle requirements?

 Awarding CME Credit

-Q. May I earn CME credit for participating in activities for CME on the Internet?
+May I earn CME credit for participating in activities for CME online?

-A. Osteopathic physicians may earn up to 15 credits of Category 1-A from real time interactive Internet CME, e.g., live programs per CME cycle.
+Osteopathic physicians may earn up to 15 credits of Category 1-A from real time interactive online CME, e.g., live programs per CME cycle.
 For additional information, please refer to the AOA CME Guide (Pages 9-10).

 Osteopathic physicians who serve as core clinical faculty for graduate medical education programs, regardless of the institutional residency affiliation, may be granted Category 1-B credit.
 To obtain credit for faculty and core faculty, the institution/hospitals the Program Director or Director of Medical Education must provide a signed evaluation of the physician's participation to the AOA Department of Client and Member Services verifying the teaching activity.